XML Elements

 XML elements define the layout of PDF reports.

-You use XML elements when creating XML templates to build PDF reports.
+You can use XML elements when creating XML templates to build PDF reports.

 Remember the following conversions when building PDF reports: